DongyangY/MapChat/README.md

 A multiple real-time geographical (Google Map) group chatting Android application.

 ## What Need To Be Fixed Later!!
-* Using one port instead of two ports for each client.
-On server, one thread per client to read.
-On client, two threads for write and read separately.
-Using event trigger instead of polling from buffer!!
-Thus, no response from server for each command!!
+* Use only one port for the whole application.
+On the server side, start one thread per client to blockedly read the client's request and could write command to other clients' sockets.
+On the client side, start one thread to blockedly read other clients' command.
+Write command in the action call back.
+No polling from buffer and no response from server anymore!!
-* MapChatServer should apply Singleton pattern.
+* Singleton Pattern, Observer Pattern.
-* Note: server-bad is the original bad code, the code in server is not tested yet.

 ## Featrue
 * Location based chat on [Google Map](https://www.google.com/maps) with alternative traditional chat history.